How To Reduce Email Unsubscribe Rate: 9 Solutions

 How to use personalization to reduce email unsubscribe rate:

 Every person is unique, so treat them accordingly.
 Each bit of information you use will pay off, as long as you don’t overdo it.
-An easy way to incorporate personalization into you emails is to use an email drip campaigns tool that offers custom variables option, like Snov.io, because it saves you time, it’s scalable, and it makes your emails looks human.
+An easy way to incorporate personalization into you emails is to use cold email software that offers custom variables option, like Snov.io, because it saves you time, it’s scalable, and it makes your emails looks human.

 Personalized emails don’t just perform better in terms of open rate and CTR, they also show lower unsubscribe rates.
-After all, at least 10% of people claim to be annoyed by too little or no personalization in their emails.
-A personal touch might be just what your email needs to move the recipients attention away from the unsubscribe link and to the CTA button.
+After all, 72% of customers will only interact with marketing messages if they are personalized.
+So, a personal touch might be just what your email needs to move the recipients attention away from the unsubscribe link and to the CTA button.

 7. Spam check